Chapter 18 – Compliance Verification System

 See MOP Chapter 1, section 1.4.2 for specific information regarding the CFIA inspection frequency for slaughter activities, processing activities and storage activities.

-Inspectors, Supervisors and Managers must ensure that verifications occur at varied times and proportionately cover all periods of production at the establishment.
-Certain verification activities will require the inspector to be present at the establishment during periods of non-production i.e. sanitation shifts, pre-operational inspections etc.
+Inspectors, supervisors and managers must ensure that verifications occur at varied times and proportionately cover all periods of production at the establishment.
+Certain verification activities will require the inspector to be present at the establishment during periods of non-production such as sanitation shifts, pre-operational inspections etc.

 - Date modified: